This Gluten-Free Vegan Mississippi Mud Pie is the most delicious and indulgent dessert, but so much healthier than the traditional version.

 - Cook on a low heat for 5-10 minutes, stirring constantly, until a thick custard has formed

-- Making sure that it has cooled, pour the custard mixture over the cake base and leave to cool
+- Leave custard to cool slightly, then pour over the cake base and leave to cool

 - You’ll need to keep your tin of coconut milk in the fridge overnight for the rich creamy bit to separate from the watery bit at the bottom.
 Make sure it is full fat coconut milk, otherwise this separation won’t happen and you won’t be able to make this cream!